prabhatsharma/golang-snappy-compression/README.md

-# golang compression example usnig snappy
+# golang compression example using snappy